juancri/web/posts/talks-and-videos-every-software-engineer-should-watch.md

 ## Introduction

 I love watching YouTube.
-Specially, technical talks and videos related with software development.
+Specially, technical talks and videos related to software development.

 This is a small compilation of talks and technical videos that I have enjoyed.
-I went to the list of videos I have liked on YouTube and read 5,000+ of their titles to create this list.
+I went through the list of videos I have liked on YouTube and read 5,000+ of their titles to create this list.
 I'm sure there are others that I can't remember right now, but I'll try to keep this post updated ([history](https://github.com/juancri/web/commits/master/posts/talks-and-videos-every-software-engineer-should-watch.md)).

 ## General